 With the implementation of IFRS16 for the 2024/25 financial statements, 'right of use' assets will be added to the assets of the authority on the balance sheet, with a corresponding liability for the outstanding lease payments.
-If the lease period is one year or less, or the asset in below a certain value, the asset does not need to be added to the balance sheet.
-In this case the lease payments will be charged to the Comprehensive Income and Expenditure Account.
+If the lease period is one year or less, or the asset in below a certain value, (for WBC this will be £10,000) the asset does not need to be added to the balance sheet.
+In this case the lease payments will be charged to the comprehensive income and expenditure account.